yaron-sys/SW-Libs/README.md

 # SW-Libs
-Self Implementation of most used software libs in C++17
+My own implementations of most used software libs written in C++17.
+Libraries have passed unit tests, debugging and tested for exception safty & thread safety.
+These libraries are thread safe and can be used for many sort of DIY software projects.